relsqui/protocards/README.md

 value of that card (for fifteens and the play).

 #### poker
-poker implements some hand-analyzing tools for poker games.
+poker implements some hand-analyzing tools for poker-type games.

-* `find_sets(StandardHand)` returns a list of StandardHands with the pairs, threes, or fours of a kind in the hand;
-  `best_set(StandardHand)` returns just the longest and highest-ranking.
-* `find_flushes(StandardHand)` returns a list of StandardHands which constitute the original hand grouped by suit.
-  `best_flush(StandardHand)` returns just the longest and highest-ranking.
+* `best_sets(StandardHand)` returns a list of the most valuable sets in a hand, judging first by length and then rank.
+The list will have one element if there's a single best set, none if there are no sets, and all of the tied sets otherwise.
+* `best_flushes(StandardHand)` is the same thing for flushes.
+An important difference is that there is always a best flush in a hand with any cards in it; it just may have only one card in it.

 ___